Updated: January 20th, 2015

 Photoshop Custom shape - rotated and saved

-Once you have rotated the custom shape in Adobe PS, you can always go to the edit menu and use the define custom shape command to save the rotated design for future use.
+Once you have rotated the custom shape in Adobe PS, you can always go to the edit menu and use the define custom shape command to save the rotated work for future use.
 The example of the shapes below are at different angles - all set via the transform command.
-The designs were then saved as a new custom shape.
+They were then saved as a new custom shape.

 Rotate custom shapes and layer comps

 One additional oversight (I think) with the rotation of custom shapes is that the comp / layer comp feature preserves the various states of position but does not preserve rotation.
-So if you create a custom shape layer and then save a layer comp (via the layer comp panel) and then rotate it and save that, the layer comp does not include that information.
+So if you create a custom shape layer and then save a layer comp (#ia the layer comp panel) and then rotate it and save that, the layer comp does not include that information.

 Video 'how to rotate custom shapes in Adobe PS'

 A quick youtube video showing a few ways of rotating custom shapes.
 The video is by Andrew Buckle (you can also find it via our video tutorials link at the top of the page) Video